 THE WAY THINGS ARE

-The following are just some of the 'problems' which we, in the Developed World (and that which is Undeveloped, where they must be much worse), experience at various times in our lives and which often leave us feeling unhappy and insecure (but which will be called 'blessings' in the enlightened days ahead, according to the Notion of Unity, for what will be important - for our growth, individually and collectively - is how we respond to them):
+The following are just some of the 'problems' which we, the human race, experience at various times in our lives and which often leave us feeling unhappy and insecure (but which, in the enlightened days ahead, will be called 'blessings', for what will be important - for our growth, individually and collectively - is how we respond to them):

 debt, not having enough to live on, raise a family and/or look after children;